-The be most effective way to permanently kill mold and keep it from growing back is to always keep Relative Humidity Levels in the basement below 60%.
+The best, most effective way to permanently kill mold and keep it from growing back is to always keep Relative Humidity Levels in the basement below 60%.
 That can be accomplished by running a good basement dehumidifier that will constantly monitor RH levels and run as needed of the levels are too high.

 What are those stains in my basement wall?

 Stains in basement walls can have different causes.
 Some stains are mold.
-Others, like rusty-colored stains can indicate the presence of iron ochre in the groundwater, and a white, powdery substance covering the walls can be efflorescence.
+Others, like rusty-colored stains, can indicate the presence of iron ochre in the groundwater, and a white, powdery substance covering the walls can be efflorescence.
 Basement wall stains usually signify water seepage, and that your basement could potentially benefit from a more robust drainage solution.

 What is efflorescence?